 Before entering into a contractual relationship, businesses need definitive answers to these questions.
 Here’s all you need to know about expired contracts and what it means for all parties involved.

-An expired contract is a legally binding agreement that has reached the end of its term.
-Once the expiration date specified in the contract has passed, the parties are no longer obligated to fulfill the terms outlined in the agreement.
-It indicates that the rights and obligations outlined in the contract are no longer enforceable.
+An expired contract is an agreement that is legally binding and has run its course.
+When the expiry date of the contract comes to pass, the parties involved are no longer required to adhere to the conditions stated in the agreement.
+This implies that the terms in the contract are not enforceable anymore.

-When a contract expires, it does not necessarily mean the relationship between the parties ends.
-In some cases, the parties may choose to renegotiate and renew the contract for another term.
-The parties are no longer subject to the terms if they do not continue with them.
+The expiry of a contract does not necessarily mean that the relationship between the two parties comes to an end.
+At times, the two parties may decide to renegotiate and extend the contract.
+The parties are no longer bound by the terms when they fail to adhere to them.

 One of the implications of an expired contract is that any rights or obligations outlined in the original agreement are no longer enforceable.
 It can have significant consequences if one party relies on the contract terms for certain benefits or protections.